 Specific responsibilities include:

-* Presenting technical research to peer technical community
+- Presenting technical research to peer technical community and operations staff

 Equal Employment Opportunity